 Technological: More cheaper, diverse, sophisticated satellites and their data are available to more and more analysts who interpret and package this data for B2C, B2B, NGO, .GOV, MIL markets.

 Opportunity: The evolving niche field of "Earth Observation" is multi-dimensional whereas Google Maps in 1 dimensional.
 Like the Map Makers in the age of discovery (e.g. explorers like Columbus and Cook) the new map makers, using downstream satellite data, will uncover new insights; resources, relationships, markets.

 Satellites are a major part of today’s space commerce and investable space sector.
 It is an established industry and risk is factored into the business models.

 In the chain from concept, to design, prototypes, testing, to manufacturing, launch, operation, management and servicing (a new space field) are numerous large and small companies and specialist expertise, built up over a half century.

-Currently there are over 1,300 satellites, operating in various orbits (low earth orbit, medium earth orbit, elliptical and geosynchronous) by civilian, commercial and military organisations.
+Currently there are over nearly 5,000 satellites, of various sizes and vintage, operating in various orbits (low earth orbit, medium earth orbit, elliptical and geosynchronous) by civilian, commercial and military organisations.